Household Resilience Program

 - own or be the mortgagor of a house built before 1984

 - live in the home (it's your primary place of residence)

 The program team will assess all applications received for the Household Resilience Program (HRP) team against the eligibility criteria in order of lodgement and communicate the outcome to you directly.

 In the second stage, you will need to provide itemised and quantified quotes for upgrades to be performed on your home that total $3,300 or more.

 After you have submitted the information for this part of the process, it will take approximately 1 month for our HRP team to assess the costs for the proposed work, inspect your property and advise you of the outcome.

-Please note, approved grants are restricted to 1 per household and funding for the Household Resilience Program is limited, and grants will be awarded until the funding capacity is met.
+Please note, approved grants are restricted to 1 per household.
+Funding for the Household Resilience Program is limited, and grants will be awarded until the funding capacity is met.